-This is a 7-year-old little girl who presented with a cataract and congenital aniridia.
-The vision loss may be due to cataract or other problems associated with Congenital Aniridia.
-The cataract was extracted and an IOL was implanted.
+This is a 7-year-old girl who presented with a cataract and congenital aniridia.
+The cataract was extracted through a scleral incision and a 1 piece foldable IOL was implanted.

 Surgeon: Dr. Stephen Lane, University of Minnesota